 While exercising his mold making and casting talents, Mr. Mills pursues his own personal aesthetic and artistic vision through painting and sculpture.
-He has shown at numerous venues in the New York/ New Jersey area including the Newark Museum, the Morris Museum, and the Ruth Morpeth Gallery, and most recently at MAC Art Group in Miami, Florida and The Lagerquist Gallery in Atlanta, Georgia.
+He has shown at numerous galleries and museums in New Jersey, Atlanta, and Miami.
 He has received awards for his paintings, a New Jersey State Council on the Arts sculpture grant, and commissions for monumental sculpture.